saurabhbajaj123/GNN_minibatch_vs_fullbatch/README.md

 For mini-batch training using DGL,
 To run training for (GraphSAGE, pubmed, NS)
 Example arguments:
-set `--mode puregpu` for caching graph and features to GPU or `--mode mixed` to use UVA mode. set `--sampling NS` for neighborhood sampling set `--fanout 20` to set fanout to 20 set `--batch-size 1024`
+set `--mode puregpu` for caching graph and features to GPU or `--mode mixed` to use UVA mode. \n set `--sampling NS` for neighborhood sampling set `--fanout 20` to set fanout to 20 set `--batch-size 1024`